-This paper investigates the fairness of ICL prediction using transformer-based tabular foundation models.
-First, our study reveals, perhaps unsurprisingly, that while these models focus on improving prediction accuracy, they can also amplify bias.
-Motivated by recent studies on the sensitivity of ICL performance---in terms of fairness and accuracy--- to demonstration selection, we aim to address the following research question: \textit{What in-context selection/transformation method can improve the fairness of ICL predictions?} In the fairness literature, fairness-enhancing methods are generally grouped into three categories: pre-processing, in-processing, and post-processing~\citep{mehrabi_survey_2022}.
+In the fairness literature, several metrics have been proposed to measure fairness at the group or individual levels~\citep{dwork_fairness_2012}.
+In this work, we focus on widely used group fairness notions, including demographic parity, equalized odds, and equal opportunity~\citep{hardt_equality_2016}.
+This group metrics measure the performance disparity across different demographic groups while we acknowledge that other fairness metrics, beyond group fairness, such as individual or counterfactual fairness, could be used depending on the use case.
+To achieve these fairness notions, several fairness-enhancing methods have been proposed.
+They are generally grouped into three categories: pre-processing, in-processing, and post-processing~\citep{mehrabi_survey_2022} methods.
 Projecting these categories into the ICL paradigm, pre-processing methods perform demonstration transformation or selection before predicting in context~\citep{hu2024strategic}.
 In-processing methods would fine-tune or retrain the foundation model with fairness constraints~\citep{robertson2024fairpfn}.
 Post-processing methods would alter the ICL predictions to improve a given fairness metric~\citep{hardt_equality_2016}.
 Pre- and Post-processing methods are more computationally friendly since they do not require model updates.
 This motivates our choice to focus on the pre-processing techniques and leave post-processing interventions for future exploration.
-More specifically, we propose and investigate three pre-processing fairness interventions: (i) \underline{Correlation Remover}~\citep{feldman2015certifying}, a method that alters each input feature to reduce their correlation with the sensitive attribute; (ii) group-\underline{balanced}\footnote{Underlined represent the method's name throughout the paper and in the results.} in-context selection, ensures that the in-context set is group-balanced; (iii) \underline{Uncertain}ty-based in-context selection, estimates the uncertainty of predicting the sensitive attribute of in-context samples and only selects samples with uncertain predictions.
+More specifically, we propose and investigate three pre-processing fairness interventions: (i) \underline{Correlation Remover}~\citep{feldman2015certifying}, a method that alters each input feature to reduce their correlation with the sensitive attribute; (ii) group-\underline{balanced}\footnote{Underlined represents the method's name throughout the paper and in the results.} in-context selection, ensures that the in-context set is group-balanced; (iii) \underline{Uncertain}ty-based in-context selection, estimates the uncertainty of predicting the sensitive attribute of in-context samples and only selects samples with uncertain predictions.